turingschool/try-turing/_posts/4000-01-06-control-flow.markdown

 <h2>Try it: Looping</h2>

 <p>Write a program that simulates a car's gas tank.
 Assume the tank starts at 12 gallons.
 Each iteration of the loop, print out "Keep driving!" and subtract one gallon from the tank.
 When the tank is empty, print "You're out of gas!"</p>
+When you're done, type done into the chat box of the Zoom meeting.
+<br><br>
 <p>Feeling up for a challenge?
 Add an if statement so that "Gas tank low" gets printed out when it drops below 3 gallons.</p>
 </div>